 When you live in the UK, especially in the North West like us, rainy days are pretty common and can cause a lot of stress at the home because it’s just not enjoyable to get soaked through and cold.
-When you have kids and dogs this can create a very stressful day.
-You can’t go out for a walk easily for fear of getting wet and miserable all around.
+Having dogs or kids or both with rain is practically a recipe for disaster.
+The preparation of going out for a walk becomes a pain.

 Humans, however, have a better understanding of rain and how to prepare for it, unlike dogs.
 Very few people like being out in the rain and those who do would still wrap up warm and wear waterproof clothing.
 Humans also find the noise of the rain relaxing and calming.